Wabinab/xenoblade-chronicles-2/src/16_bringing_pyra_home.md

 ---

-===

-In front of the various tombstones, two of them close by each other, Rex stood in front, Pyra following behind.
+A land with various tombstone, a graveyard.
+Rex faced two of them, buried side by side; Pyra trailing behind.

 ![Rex's parent's tombstone](images/190_graveyard.jpg)

-"Where are we?" wondered Pyra, after giving him a little time.
+"Where are we?" wondered Pyra.

 "These are my parents' graves."

-"_What?!_"
+"_What?!_" she was surprised.

 "Sorry.
 I guess I never properly told you about myself.
 I..."